 Here are a few of the TV shows, books, and movies that I like.

 Ten is awesome!
 He is hands down my favorite Doctor, David Tennant was just perfect in the role!
 I really really wish he had stayed longer, four years was not enough.
-I now miss Matt Smith as well but am enjoying Peter Capaldi's take on the Time Lord.
+I now miss Matt Smith as well as Peter Capaldi and am curious to see what Jodie Whittaker, the first actress to portray our favorite Time Lord (Lady) will bring to the role.
+Capaldi's last season was, in my opinion, his best and had some of the best speeches.
+Say what you will about Steven Moffat and the abomination that is season six, but the Capaldi era has shown that he understands the Doctor.
+It can all be summed in the speeches Twelve made about war and kindness in The Zygon Inversion and The Doctor Falls respectively.
 This is hands down my favorite TV show ever!!!
 I've never seen anything else quite like it on TV.
 I like both the Classic and New Who but I'll admit that some of the Seventh Doctor episodes are almost painful to watch for a die-hard Whovian like me.
 Every Doctor's outfit reflects something about his personality, most notably Six's fashion disaster frock coat reflecting his volatile and manic personality.
 If you don't know what Six's coat looked like and decide to look it up... don't blame me if you go color-blind.
 You have been warned.
 For those who already know, you have my sympathy.
-What do you think Capaldi's outfit says about his Doctor?
+Have you seen the promotion photos BBC have released of Whittaker in costume?
+What do you think it says about her Doctor's personality?

 I really like this series.
 Benedict Cumberbatch's performance as the titular sleuth is perfect!
 I am also terrified, though, because when he's bored he fires live ammunition at the wall.
 Who'd want a person like that for a flatmate?
 And of course, Martin Freeman as Watson is also very good.
 I like how he and Sherlock play off each other.
 And finally there's the stories.
 My gosh, I love them!
 The Hound of the Baskervilles is my favorite Holmes story and the updated Sherlock version was just fantastic!
 But now I'm going to have to make do with Elementary until around 2017.
 Why 2017 you ask?
 Because Cumberbatch is going to be Doctor Strange in another wave of movies in the Marvel Cinematic Universe and that will keep him very busy.
 AND MORIARTY'S BACK!
 I CAN'T WAIT TWO YEARS!
 HELP!